Hitomilras/unity-graphics-programmer-roadmap/README.md

 # unity3d graphics programmer roadmap.

-This roadmap is taken from Telegram channel aobut computer graphics in Unity 3D  game engine.
+This roadmap is taken from Telegram channel about computer graphics in Unity 3D  game engine.
 Link to the channel: https://t.me/unity_cg

 Every step of the roadmap is arranged in order of complication and increasing depth of understanding.